21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 If you do, you create an unhealthy pattern that will be hard to break away from in the future.

-Instead of medicating the problems, find ways to face and navigate them.
+Instead of medicating the problems, find ways to face and navigate them i.e see a licensed marriage counselor.
 You will not be perfect at first but the more you practice acceptance, over escapism, the easier it will be to address marriage problems.

 5. Find mentors

-Men do not gravitate towards community the way most women do.
-But God did not create you to do life alone; He wired you for community as well.
+God did not create you to do life alone; He wired you for community.

 6. Clean up

-Here’s the thing, if you want her to “that girl you married,” it is only fair you make the effort to be “that guy she married.”
+Here’s the thing, if you want her to “be that girl you married,” it is only fair you make the effort to be “that guy she married.”

 7. Serving and honoring your wife is a challenge to be accepted, not an option to be dissected and discarded

-Your role to serve and partner with your wife has got nothing to do with your ability.
-Serving leadership in marriage, at its core, is about obedience to God.
+Submitting to and partnering with your wife has got nothing to do with your ability.
+At its core, its about a mutual love for one another.

-As a newlywed husband, you’ll have moments, many many opportunities, to hold back instead of show up for duty.
+As a healthy newlywed husband, you’ll have moments, opportunities perhaps, to hold back instead of show up for yourself and for her.

-You’ll need to remember that God knew about your weaknesses before He called you to serve your marriage and home.
+You’ll need to remember that God knew about any weaknesses before He called you to submit to one another.

 8. Your wife is an equal partner